Index For Information

 abrasive surfaces such as concrete and/or wearing them outside

 People do ask us if they can have this sole material or that sole material and, in general, the answer is "possibly" but a one of a kind is very expensive.
-We do have minimums that we have to meet with our suppliers and our machinery is only capable of sewing certain items.
+We do have minimums that we have to meet with our suppliers (do you want 100 pair?) and our machinery is only capable of sewing certain items.
 We have gone to great lengths to find the longest lasting soling material possible given our production capabilities.
-Anything different you may want in the way of an outsole will cost you at least what we charge per pair already.
+Anything different you may want in the way of an outsole will cost you at least what we charge per pair already and most likely more.
 We work with the belief that we should give you the best longevity we can for the money and we are satisfied that the crepe accomplishes that goal.

 How are the crepe soles attached?